ulixee/platform/README.md

 ### Docker

-We publish a Docker image of the latest Ulixee Miner to Github Container Registry: `ghcr.io/ulixee/platform-miner:latest`.
+We publish a Docker image of the latest Ulixee Miner to:
+- Github Container Registry: `docker pull ghcr.io/ulixee/ulixee-miner && docker tag ghcr.io/ulixee/ulixee-miner ulixee/ulixe-miner`
+- DockerHub: `docker pull ulixee/ulixee-miner`

 To use the image, we have a [run.sh](./miner/tools/docker/run.sh) script that will run with a non-root user on your choice of port.
 All environmental configurations are listed [here](./miner/main/.env.defaults).

 ## Developer Environment